-The Board of Directors has a policy to propose the Shareholders' Meeting the appropriate and reasonable rate of directors' and Audit Committee's remuneration to align with the below factors.
+The Board of Directors has a policy to propose the Shareholders' Meeting the appropriate and reasonable rates of director's and Audit Committee Member's remuneration to align with the below factors.

-- Duties and responsibilities of each director - 2.
-Director's and Audit Committee's remuneration rate paid by other companies in the same industry - 3.
+- 1. Duties and responsibilities of each director; - 2.
+Director's and Audit Committee Member's remuneration rates paid by other companies in the same industry; - 3.
 Other related factors

-CNS considers the director's annual remuneration following to the resolution of the Annual General Meeting of Shareholders as follows;
+The Company considers the director's annual remuneration following to the resolution of the Annual General Meeting of Shareholders as follows;